oven-sh/bun/examples/kingworld/README.md

 # KingWorld with Bun runtime

 ## Getting Started
-To get start with this template, simply paste the command in to your terminal:
+To get started with this template, simply paste this command into your terminal:
 ```bash
 bun create kingworld ./kingworld-example
 ```

 ## Development
-KingWorld is set with `nodemon` for auto reload, simply run:
+KingWorld uses `nodemon` for auto reload.
+To start the development server run:
 ```bash
 bun run dev
 ```